Installing VirtualBox’s “Guest Additions” is not as straight forward as I’d like it to be for an Ubuntu Server Guest but I figured out the solution.

 Then run the proper executable (make sure you look for the correct one for your machine),

-Once you have setup a shared folder for your guest, have installed Virtualbox Guest Additions as detailed above, you should be able to find your files under,
+Once you have setup a shared folder for your guest and have installed Virtualbox Guest Additions as detailed above, you should be able to find your files under,

 ls -lsh /media/sf_shared